 Which Classical Music to Choose for a Wedding Ceremony…

-By vaughan • 1st July 2009 • Posted in: Weddings We've Played At
+By vaughan • 1st July 2009 • Posted in: Our music quartet at weddings

 Which Classical Music to Choose for a Wedding Ceremony…Very often clients book us for weddings and functions with a clear idea of what they’d like playing.
 Many people enjoy spending hours looking through the repertoire choices on our playlist page and constructing lists of favourite pieces, ¬†including the order in which they’d like them played on the day by their wedding string quartet.
 There are other couples who give us a general¬†idea of the mood or ambiance they’d like to create, then leave the selection up to us so that there’s an element of surprise for everyone.